Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

     }
     ```

-- Press `Enter` and GitHub Copilot will automatically suggest the `[HttpGet("search")]` method.
+- GitHub Copilot will automatically suggest the `[HttpGet("search")]` method.

 - Accept the suggestion by pressing `Tab` to accept this attribute.

-- Copilot will now automically suggest the code for this method, press `Enter` to accept.
+- Press `Enter`, Copilot will now automically suggest the code for this method, press `Tab` to accept.

     ```csharp
     // Search planes by name